 A typical Parisian breakfast includes a simple croissant or tartine (toast) and coffee.
-Hotels can offer a high priced breakfast which you can easily get out at a café in Paris.
-It all depends what kind of atmosphere you want, budget, and convenience.
+Hotels can offer a high-priced breakfast which you can quickly get out at a café in Paris.
+It all depends on what kind of atmosphere you want, your budget, and your convenience.
 You can expect to pay around 10 euros for coffee, croissant, and juice.
-Depending on the place, you can either get fresh squeezed juice or bottled juice.
+Depending on the place, you can get freshly squeezed or bottled juice.
 I prefer fresh squeezed and wouldn’t pay for bottled juice.

 There are variations of the typical breakfast, for a few euros more you can get eggs or yogurt in addition to the tartine/croissant.

 If you are headed to a Parisian café you will find a simple menu breaking down the different types of breakfasts.
 This will usually be out until around 11 am.

 Café de Flore

 Au Petit Fer à Cheval / Les Philosophes (same owner)